 However, they were punished for their lack of ruthlessness when Matt Doherty equalised midway through the second half, earning a point for Wolves at the end of a week in which they travelled to Braga in the Europa League on Thursday.

-Manager Nuno Espirito Santo emphasised the challenges of playing in multiple competitions, saying ‘we play on Thursday, a very tough game against a Portuguese team that has a profile of players, they play short Brazilian players, so it is a challenge for us that we go from Thursday to compete against Sheffield United with this intensity and this direct football, so trying to grow through the competitions is the big challenge we have’.
+Manager Nuno Espirito Santo emphasised the challenges of playing in multiple competitions in his post-match press conference, saying ‘we play on Thursday, a very tough game against a Portuguese team that has a profile of players, they play short Brazilian players, so it is a challenge for us that we go from Thursday to compete against Sheffield United with this intensity and this direct football, so trying to grow through the competitions is the big challenge we have’.